modyo/modyo-docs/docs/en/platform/core/api.md

 POST/targets/apply_filters Create a temporary target POST/targets/count_matches Create a temporary target, and return the total number of matching users
 ```
-The list shows us for each operation, the HTTP method, the route and the description of what
+The list shows us the HTTP method for each operation, the route and the description of what
+it does.

-makes.
-If we click on any of these methods, for example "Targets List", it shows us
-a section with the parameters that can be used when invoking it, in this case `query`,` sort_by` and
-`order`, its data types and a field to enter a test value for each parameter.
-Additionally
+If we click on any of these methods, like "Targets List", it shows us a description of the parameters that can be used when invoking it (in this case `query`,` sort_by` and `order`), its data types and a field to enter a test value for each parameter.

-we can consult the API directly from the view in Swagger completing the parameters before
-described and then clicking on "Execute", which will invoke the API and deliver the result in the
-same view.
-In the example, the view will invoke the URL `https://[account_host]/api/admin/targets` with
-GET and will show us the response in JSON to this _request_:
+Additionally, you can call the API directly from Swagger filling in the parameters described earlier and then clicking on "Execute".
+This will invoke the API and deliver the result in the same view.
+In our example, the view will invoke the URL `https://[account_host]/api/admin/targets` with GET and will show us the JSON response to this _request_:

 ``` json
 {